neurodata/checklists/methods_paper.md

 ### Why would it work well?

-1. write a paragraph providing geometric intuition as to why this algorithm should work well under certain contexts/s settings, which includes writing which contexts you think it should work well.
+1. write a paragraph providing geometric intuition as to why this algorithm should work well under certain contexts/s settings, which includes writing which contexts you think it should work well.  include if possible:
+  1. concrete settings under which algorithm can get the right answer
+  1. concrete settings under which algorithm is guaranteed to get the right answer
 1. Support this geometic intuition with concrete simulated examples, in particular:
   1. good illustrative example:
     1. write (in latex) the generating distribution of data under which we expect the algorithm to perform well. ideally, in the introduction of the manuscript we've already explained that there is a **gap** that we are filling, so this simulation should demonstrate that this method fills this gap, and also illustrate that the other methdos fail here.